How to Become an Event Planner (Step-by-Step Guide for Beginners)

 - Create the event design – Develop the theme, look, and flow of the event — from stage design and décor to guest engagement.

-- Plan and manage budgets – Build a realistic budget, track every expense, and make sure nothing goes over limit.
+- Plan and manage budgets – Build a realistic event budget, track every expense, and make sure nothing goes over limit.

 - Find and manage venues – Research locations, negotiate contracts, and arrange essentials like catering, lighting, and seating.